TanzeelSyed/DAA-168-Fall-2020/Assignment_1/Readme.md

 The biggest drawback of the brute-force approach is that the number of natural candidates is prohibitively high for certain real-world issues.
 If n is a 64-bit natural random number, which has an average of about 19 decimal digits, it will take about 10 years to check.

+The benefit of this method is that to use one of these algorithms, you do not need any domain-specific expertise.
+For solving the problem, a brute-force algorithm aims to use the simplest possible approach.